Dhruvilllll/Expense-Tracker/README.md

 User Authentication: Secure login and registration system to manage individual accounts.
 Categorization: Organize your expenses into different categories such as food, transportation, entertainment, etc.
 Search and Filter: Quickly find expenses by date, category, or amount

+(PS: still working on it to make it usable on web)